levythu/Gurgling/README.md

 #### `func (Response)SendFileEx(filepath string, mime string, encoder encoding.Encoder, code int) error`
 Sending a local file with content encoding specified by `encoder`, http status code `code` and MIME type `mime`.

-- `filepath`: the relative file path for the file to be sent.
+- `filepath`: the path for the file to be sent.
 - `mime`: if left empty, gurgling will try to infer it according to file extension.
 - `encoder`: if nil, a default encoder will be used, which sends the data as they are.
 For more encoders refer to `github.com/levythu/gurgling/encoding`
 - `code`: http status code.